itzCozi/Data-Extraction/README.md

 ```
 This code will result in the file given to be split into a list and then printed to the console.

+### Quickstart & Standalone

 **Get Started** With the inclusive [Quickstart Guide](https://github.com/itzCozi/Data-Extraction/wiki/Quickstart-Guide)

+Quick start ways.

+``
+from standalone import createDigest

+print(createDigest())
+``

+``
+from standalone import extractList

+PATH = "data/"

+for iteam in path:
+  with open(iteam, "r") as file:
+    print(extractList(file))
+``

+Notice the standalone file is not in a folder like the modules from the package instead it floats freely around the lib directory this alows for easy access to the functions.

 ## Development